trampster/Ropu/Docs/CallManagementProtocol.md

 # Call Management Protocol
-This document details the protocol used for communication between the ControllingFunction and MediaController/FloorController for managing calls
+This document details the protocol used for communication between the ControllingFunction and the other parts of the system

 ## Design Principles
 * Binary - to reduce packet size and increase parsing performance